Administration of Grants and Contracts in Support of Sponsored Programs Policy

 The qualifications of a Principal Investigator or Project Director shall include the following:

-- Employment by the University or Auxiliary.
+- Full time permanent employment by the University, or

 Principal Investigator Resignation, Incapacitation, Failure or Refusal to Perform Duties Adequately.

 - Resignation or Incapacitation.
 On notice of resignation or incapacitation of a principal investigator or project director, the Sponsored Programs Administrator and the College Dean or equivalent area administrator will confer with the sponsor and select an appropriate replacement.

 - Failure or Refusal to Perform Duties Adequately.
 The Sponsored Programs Administrator, the Director of Research and Sponsored Programs, and the College Dean or equivalent area administrator will review complaints or information involving failure to perform or refusal to perform the duties of principal investigator or project director with dispatch.
 Where such review finds probable cause for immediate action, the Sponsored Programs Administrator, as employer of record for the work to be performed, may suspend or replace the principal investigator or project director.